 - Nine Inch Nails frontman Trent Reznor discusses the “value” of his (and other artist’s) music.

-- A link to a free copy of Lawrence Lessig’s famous book titled “Free Culture.”
+- A link to a free copy of Lawrence Lessig’s famous book titled “Free Culture [link no longer active].”
 He argues that “short-sighted interests blind to the long-term damage they’re inflicting are poisoning the ecosystem that fosters innovation.”

 [i] Steve Chapple and Reebee Garofalo, Rock ‘n’ Roll Is Here to Pay: The History and Politics of the Music Industry (Chicago: Nelson-Hall, 1978), 46.